-How can dividing from a false teacher who rises up in the Church promote unity?
-How can dividing promote unity, which is what he evidently believes it does, because he says: Watch out for those who cause disunity.
+How can dividing from a false teacher who rises up in the church promote unity?
+How can dividing promote unity?
+Paul evidently believes it does, because he says, “Watch out for those who cause divisions” (Romans 16:17).
 Withdraw from them.
 Divide from them.
 Watch out for the dividers.
 Divide from them.
-The only way you can make sense out of that is to believe there is some kind of division that is right and some that is wrong.
+The only way you can make sense out of that is to believe there is a kind of division that is right and a kind that is wrong.

-With regard to the command: Watch out for those who cause divisions and create obstacles contrary to the doctrine that you have been taught, it is possible to go overboard with that watching out.
+With regard to the command, “Watch out for those who cause divisions and create obstacles contrary to the doctrine that you have been taught,” it is possible to go overboard with “watching out.”
 It is possible to go overboard.
 I am really hesitant even to say this, because I don’t think we live in a world where that is our sin, by and large.
-Some churches, some people maybe.
-It is not America’s besetting sin.
-So I am hesitant.
-And yet I know that it happens.
+Maybe some churches or some people go overboard, but it is not America’s besetting sin.
+So I am hesitant, and yet I know that it happens.
 And so I want to warn you against it and summon you back to a biblical balance.

 What I mean by going overboard with watching out is that you can become so obsessed with doctrinal error that you lose the ability to rejoice in doctrinal truth.
-You can, I have seen it.
-You can become so obsessed with purity you cannot rejoice in the truth that should undergird it.
+You can; I have seen it.
+You can become so obsessed with purity, you cannot rejoice in the truth that should undergird it.

-It is a magnificent display that should cause us not mainly to say: Now I have got 10 weapons with which I can destroy enemies, but rather I am saved.
+It is a magnificent display that should cause us not mainly to say, “Now I have got ten weapons with which I can destroy enemies, but rather I am saved.
 I am saved.
 I have got a solid rock under my feet.
 I am going to heaven.
-I will see him someday.
+I will see him someday.”
 And so let the spirit of delight in the truth be the main thing that people taste at this church.
 And then pray, especially for the elders, that we do have a good beagle nose for any kind of slippage or any kind of movement that would be away from the apostolic teaching.